-Of all the changes that happened in 2020, one thing has remained consistent: cash is king.
+Of all the changes that have happened over the past year, one thing has remained consistent: cash is king.
 Unsurprisingly, the global pandemic threw many businesses into a “dash for cash” as they rushed towards lending to strengthen their liquidity buffers against extended economic uncertainty.
 In the U.S., investment-grade companies increased cash ratios to an average of 34.4% in the second quarter, up from 18.6% at the end of 2019.
 Non-investment-grade companies followed suit with cash ratios at 51.8% in the second quarter compared to 28.1% before the pandemic.
 Drawing on revolving credit and back-up credit lines were also key strategies for European businesses.

 While many large, investment-grade companies may have access to multiple liquidity options, their smaller supplier base may not have the same “menu” available to them.
 For a lot of these suppliers, drawing down lines of credit may seem like the only option to quickly insulate the business from economic volatility.
 But this is often not the best solution for suppliers as it can be expensive and come with a high opportunity cost – especially for those with limited access to low-cost liquidity.

-As we prepare for this unprecedented year to come to an end, many suppliers are running pulse checks on their financial health and finding themselves eager to strengthen their balance sheets.
-Now is the perfect time to evaluate whether supply chain finance can help you strengthen the balance sheet as we head into the new year.
+As we enter a new year, many suppliers are running pulse checks on their financial health and finding themselves eager to strengthen their balance sheets.
+Now is the perfect time to evaluate whether supply chain finance can help you strengthen the balance sheet.

 Supply chain finance offers suppliers a low-cost option to strengthen cash reserves while improving the balance sheet and reducing debt ratios